Key Takeaways

 For maximum weight loss, Zepbound wins out.
 This drug is FDA-approved for weight management in individuals who are obese or overweight with the presence of one weight-related comorbid condition, such as heart disease or hypertension.

-It’s also approved for sleep apnea when symptoms are moderate to severe and someone also has obesity.
+It’s also approved for sleep apnea when symptoms are moderate to severe, and someone also has obesity.

 Medically Reviewed